Holographic Algorithms Beyond Matchgates: Some Example Problems

 \subsection{A Fibonacci-like Problem}

 Fibonacci gates were introduced in~\cite{CLX11c}.
-These lead to tractable counting problems, and holographic algorithms based on Fibonacci gates work over general (i.e.~not necessarily planar) graphs.
+They define tractable counting problems, and holographic algorithms based on Fibonacci gates work over general (i.e.~not necessarily planar) graphs.
 However, Fibonacci gates are symmetric by definition.
 An example of a Fibonacci gate is the signature $f = [f_0,f_1,f_2,f_3] = [1,0,1,1]$.
 Its entries satisfy the recurrence relation of the Fibonacci numbers, i.e.~$f_2 = f_1 + f_0$ and $f_3 = f_2 + f_1$.
-For $\Holant(f)$, the input is a 3-regular graph, and the problem is to count the number of spanning subgraphs such that no vertex has degree~1.
+For $\Holant(f)$, the input is a 3-regular graph, and the problem is to count spanning subgraphs such that no vertex has degree~1.

 A symmetric signature $g = [g_0, g_1, \dotsc, g_n]$ is a generalized Fibonacci gate of type $\lambda \in \mathbb{C}$ if $g_{k+2} = \lambda g_{k+1} + g_k$ holds for all $k \in \{0,1,\dotsc,n-2\}$.
 The standard Fibonacci gates are of type $\lambda = 1$.
 An example of a generalized Fibonacci gate is $g = [3,1,3,1]$, which has type $\lambda = 0$.
 In contrast to $\Holant(f)$, the problem $\Holant(g)$ permits all possible spanning subgraphs.
 The output is the sum of the weights of each spanning subgraph.
 The weight of a spanning subgraph $S$ is $3^{k(S)}$, where $k(S)$ is the number of vertices of even degree in $S$.
-Since $g = [3,1,3,1]$ is Fibonacci, the problem $\Holant(g)$ is computable in polynomial time.
+Since $g = [3,1,3,1]$ is Fibonacci, the problem $\Holant(g)$ is computable in polynomial time \cite{CLX11d,CGW16}.
 One new family of holographic algorithms in this paper extends Fibonacci gates to asymmetric signatures.